If this is your first visit, feel free to

 Fan support is a key element in a team feeling like they are playing for someone and something.
 Bradley's weakness, at least the past two years in the Rennaissance, has been STUDENT fan support.
 Support by members of the staff and community has generally been 300-500 folks.
 Except for the pep band and cheerleaders, it's been hard to find any other students in the stands.
 Lots of work to be done here to get the students out to enjoy the play and cheer on the gals.
 But for whatever reason, student support for most Bradley sports is lacking.
 Any ideas?

 The school needs to create a relationship between the sports team and the student body.
 There is a lack of connection I bet.
-How do you fix that is the real question?"Educate and inform the whole mass of the people...they are the only sure reliance for the preservation of our liberty."
+How do you fix that is the real question?

 ??”
 Thomas Jefferson